 If you think your child may have special educational needs you are positively encouraged to come and discuss your thoughts with the

 The progress made by an individual student with a special educational need is measured through the following relevant criteria:

-Horfield CEVC Primary School also analyses its examination results and compares the results of SEN students with -SEN students and with national outcomes for SEN and non-SEN students.
+Horfield CEVC Primary School also analyses its examination results and compares the results of SEN students with -SEN students and with national outcomes for SEND and non-SEND students.

 What Types of SEN are there?

 Children and young people with speech, language and communication needs (SLCN) have difficulty in communicating with others.
 This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 The profile for every child with SLCN is different and their needs may change over time.
 They may have difficulty with one, some or all of the different aspects of speech, language or social communication at different times of their lives.